abbbi/virtnbdbackup/README.md

 for the time the backup is created: The virtual machines CPU's are halted, but the running QEMU Process will allow all operations required to execute backups.

+Using this option will allow for all range of backup types (full/diff/inc) and makes most sense if used with the backup mode `auto`.

-The option won't alter the virtual domain state if it is already online, thus it can be used for backing up virtual machines whose state is unknown prior to backup.
+Also, the option won't alter the virtual domain state if it is already online, thus it can be used for backing up virtual machines whose state is unknown prior to backup.

 ## Application consistent backups